 How to sleep for free when you travel?

 It’s another free platform used as a protest, since Couch Surfing became commercial.
-Be welcome is known for keeping the idea of hospitality and sharing which couch surfing unfortunately loosing.
+What is more, some people use Couch Surfing as a dating site, therefore starting to loose its values and gives alternatives a field to grow.
+Be welcome (link) is known for keeping the idea of hospitality and sharing which couch surfing unfortunately loosing.

-Hospitality Club has the same idea as the previous sites, unfortunately less active members.
-The idea, again, is to bring people together, share the culture, experiences and have networks all around the world.
+Hospitality Club (link) is a similar to the previous community, unfortunately less active members.
+The idea is to bring people together, share the culture, experiences and have networks all around the world.

-Not a very popular website but again with the awesome idea of sharing the accommodation with locals.
+Not a very popular website but with the awesome idea of sharing the accommodation with locals.
 You choose the city, dates and get the list of hosts which you can approach.
-Global Freeloaders is another great community with holistic cultural exchange, where you can make tons of new friends.
+Global Freeloaders (link) is another great community with holistic cultural exchange, where you can make tons of new friends and at the same time sleep for free.

 Are you cycling?

-Warm Showers is a community for bicycle tourists.
+Warm showers (link) is a community for bicycle tourists.
 If you travel by bicycle, you can find a place to stay with locals for free.
 Check where you can have rest on your route.

 Sleep on the airport

-It is an option for those who booked a supercheap flight with overnight connection.
-I highly recommend to check, if it is possible to sleep in the airport you are heading to.
-Here Sleeping in Airports comes handy!
-It can be that it is closed by night and you will have to wait outside until the morning… This happened to me in Bordeaux, France.
+Sleeping on the airports ain’t my favorite.
+It’s an option for those who booked a flight with overnight connection.
+I highly recommend checking, if it’s even possible to sleep in the airport you are heading to.
+Here Sleeping on the airports (link) comes handy.
+Small airports are closed by night, and you will have to wait outside until the morning.
+This happened to me in Bordeaux, France.
 I arrived at the airport with the last shuttle bus after midnight to take a plane early in the morning.
-Local couch surfers told me, it is possible to stay there all night, but they didn’t know that airport closes at 11 pm and opens at 5am.
+Local couch surfers told me, it’s possible to stay there all night, but they didn’t know that airport closes at 11 pm and opens at 5am.
 Thanks God some worker secretly let me in, because I would freeze to death outside.

 Have your own roof and save tons of money on transport as well as accommodation.
-Pack your tent and sleeping bag and make camping wherever you reach!
-If you want to pay nothing or less for fuel register on car share websites.
+Pack your tent and sleeping bag and make camping wherever you reach.
+If you want to pay nothing or less for fuel register on car share websites, so that you can take other travelers on the way and get some extra money.

 If you own a house or flat (lucky you) you can swap it with someone for the time of your travel.
-Register on Home Exchange or Stay 4 Free and travel around the world staying in someones houses.
+Register on Home Exchange (link) or Stay 4 free (link) and travel around the world staying in someones houses.
 Using house facilities will let you save a lot on food and laundry and give you opportunity to explore the area.

 Volunteering is an option to help someone for getting free accommodation and meals.
 It can be a great way to make your trip rich in beautiful experiences.
 There are plenty of options and websites which can help you find one.
 Try for example HelpX or Workaway to see a bunch of opportunities.
-Or else, visit places, where help is always on high demand, like Africa or Palestine.
-There is much more though, which I promise to develop in a separate article.
+Or else, visit places, where help is always on high demand, like poor African countries or Palestine.

 In fact with a sleeping bag, a hammock or tent, you can always sleep for free on the ground.
-I did it a hundred times from the city’s parks, through beaches, until bushes next to the highway while I was hitch hiking.
+I did it a hundred times from the city’s parks, through beaches, until bushes next to the highway during my hitch hiking trips.
 Just set the tent wherever you reach before the night and try not to be visible to residents (just in case).
+Sleeping in a wild is the best when you are near natural places.
+You can truly feel connected to nature, hear all the sounds of the forest and detox your mind.

-Monasteries often offer free accommodation and food.
-They mostly work on the donations basis, so you are welcome to contribute but it is not mandatory.
+Monasteries are a great place to stop for a while.
+They are designed for meditation, reflection and for those who look for a peace of mind.
+They mostly work on the donations basis, so you are welcome to contribute but it’s not mandatory.
 I stayed in one Christian Ortodox monastery in Syria.
-It was hidden in the mountains, and everyone was welcomed to stay there for as long as needed and join their rituals.
-Another time I participated Vipassana meditation course in Buddhist monastery in Thailand.
-They offer free courses for short or long stays.
-Truly amazing experiences.
+It was hidden in the mountains, and everyone was welcomed to stay there for as long as he/she needed.
+Another time I participated Vipassana meditation course in a Buddhist monastery in Thailand.
+They offered free courses for short or long stays.
+Truly amazing experiences which can be life-changing.

-Visit Trusted House Sitters to see who is leaving house for the vacations and needs someone to look after the house.
+Visit Trusted House Sitters to see who is leaving house for the vacations and needs someone to look after the house or pets while living for vacations.
 You can have free accommodation and visit places around having comfort of the house with all its facilities.
+There are many fantastic opportunities in a busy Asian city while taking care of the cat or in a French medieval castle while looking after the dogs.
+There is a participation fee to join the platform which is quite pricy over $100, but the stay itself is free of charge.

 Maybe you have heard about an action of occupying an abandoned land or a building?
 Squatters do not own the place but have a lawful permission to use it.
 There are over billion squatters in the world, living for free in different parts of the world.
 You can join them and see how it looks like.